06 Safeguarding children, young people and vulnerable adults policy

 Responding

-- The owners/trustees/directors will decide how the death is investigated within the organisation after taking advice from relevant
+- The trustees will decide how the death is investigated within the organisation after taking advice from relevant agencies.

-- The owners/trustees/directors will coordinate support for staff and children to ensure their mental health and well-being.
+- The trustees will coordinate support for staff and children to ensure their mental health and well-being.

 Further guidance